jakob-fyi/ng-adv/demos/readme.md

 - Logging NgRx to custom destinations using Meta-Reducers
 - Virtual- & Infinite Scrolling
 - Understanding, Profiling & Optimizing Angular Change Detection
-- Optimize Change Detection using ngrxPush, ChangeDetectioRef
-- Change Detection and Signals
 - Using Linting and Autoformat with Prettier
 - Accessibility A11y: Best Practices & Linting
 - Introduction to Server Side Rendering (SSR) and Non-destructive hydration